EDF Management Team in North and South America

-Previously, Philippe worked at EDF Energy, a subsidiary of the EDF Group in the United Kingdom, from 1999 to 2008.
-During his tenure in the UK, he held several positions which included Managing Director-Major Business where he was responsible for the largest sales operations to business consumers in the UK.
-He also served as Head of Corporate Finance and M&A for this subsidiary from 1999 to 2002.
+Previously, Philippe worked at EDF Energy in the United Kingdom where he was responsible for the largest sales operations to business consumers.
+He also served as Head of Corporate Finance and M&A for this subsidiary.

 Castanet graduated as a Power Engineer, specialized in Nuclear Physics, from the National Polytechnic Institute of Grenoble.

 EVP FINANCE NORTH AND SOUTH AMERICA

 He was previously Chief Financial Officer at UniStar Nuclear Energy LLC, a wholly-owned subsidiary of EDF.

 Before joining UniStar in 2008, Patrick was head of business intelligence for EDF Group’s risk management division, and General Secretary of the Group’s Emergency and Crisis Situation Room.

 Previously, Patrick held positions within the Group as Head of Mergers and Acquisitions, Senior financial advisor for Mergers and Acquisitions, Financial Advisor for project finance and Head of the French franc treasury desk for EDF’s cash management division.